Mortgage Loan Boarding Process Explained

 When will I receive my first statement?

 Usually within a few weeks of closing, after the loan is boarded.
-Your first statement will show your payment amount, due date, and how to make payments.
+Your first statement will show your mortgage payment amount, due date, and how to make payments.
 If you do not receive one, contact your servicer.
+The Closing Disclosure (provided under TRID) shows your servicer.

 Can I make a payment before boarding is complete?